 NZLD won a hard fought battle, France felt they deserved more, referee Sara Cox had a good game with some difficult decisions to make that did no go well at all with the French supporters!

 What would the two coaching staffs do the upcoming week?
 We drove up the scenic Route Napoleon to Grenoble to watch some of the training sessions of the New Zealand team.
 Did they fix the problems of the first test?
 Some hard work was done, not sure if their training was specific enough.

 The second test was the same story, the France scrum was far more stronger but it was Linda Itunu who recovered some of the loose balls at the back of the scrum (amazing skills).
 The French had done their homework, improved on the defense of the pick & go but most of all started playing the phases and found and exploited the mismatches and outplayed the big front row players from down under.

 So one all – but France felt they were the winner, beating New Zealand for the first time.

 France will go into the Six Nations with renewed confidence.
 New Zealand Women’s rugby needs to step up, with senior players like Fiao’o Faamausili and Linda Itunu ending their careers the new batch needs to step up to compete at the new level.

 In one way the tour was a lost opportunity because it was a farewell to the old guard and not the first opportunity for the new recruits.
 But I love that the veterans were given this opportunity to play for a 17.000 rugby mad crowd and had a fantastic game.
-Now that fifteens in rugby is also contracted full-time sport, it was deserved to have this farewell.
+Now that fifteens in rugby is also contracted full-time sport, they deserved to have this farewell.